The True Cost of Consignment Software

 - Software Copies: $99 to $395 for computers in the same store on a network

 - Software Copies for Multiple Stores: Full Price!
-(Good idea: Ask the cost of software for a second store and beyond and be prepared to be floored by this hidden expense.)
+(Ask about the cost of software for a second store - be prepared to be shocked)

 - Software Ownership Transfer: $100 to $500